-1 was never any help provided to get me out of the system.
-2 There was no training to prepare me for adult life.
-There was nothing available at all during my time in 3 Approved Schools.
-That continued throughout my time in 4 5 borstal and the Prison Service.
-There wasn't enough education to make you understand that you needed to get 6 7 out of the institutions you were in.
-There was nothing 8 available to help to break the cycle of ending up in the 9 system.
-I know that prisoners who are serving life 10 sentences are put on training for freedom courses to 11 teach them skills to understand how to live on the outside.
-I think that sort of training should be 12 widened a bit to other prisoners and those in care.
-It 13 14 shouldn't feel as if you are landing on the moon when 15 you leave an institution.
+There was no training to prepare me for adult life.

+There was nothing available at all during my time in

+Approved Schools.
+That continued throughout my time in

+borstal and the Prison Service.
+There wasn't enough

+education to make you understand that you needed to get

+was never any help provided to get me out of the system.

+out of the institutions you were in.
+There was nothing

+available to help to break the cycle of ending up in the

+8 available to help to break the cycle of ending up in the

+system.
+I know that prisoners who are serving life

+sentences are put on training for freedom courses to

+11 teach them skills to understand how to live on the

+12 outside.
+I think that sort of training should be

+13 widened a bit to other prisoners and those in care.
+It

+14 shouldn't feel as if you are landing on the moon when

+15 you leave an institution.

-16 No one explained things to me when I was in the 17 Approved Schools.
-What was happening should have been 18 explained to me when I went to Larchgrove.
-I was given 19 no explanation as to why I was there or what was 20 happening next.
-That continued during my time at 21 St Joseph's and St John's.
-I didn't really know what 22 was going on.
+No one explained things to me when I was in the Approved Schools.
+What was happening should have been explained to me when I went to Larchgrove.
+I was given no explanation as to why I was there or what was happening next.
+That continued during my time at St Joseph's and St John's.
+I didn't really know what was going on.
 The open-ended nature of it all was part of the issue.
-Nobody sat me down and said, "You'll be 23 leaving here on such a date" or, "After you leave here, 24 this is what you will be doing".
-Nobody told me what 25
+Nobody sat me down and said, "You'll be leaving here on such a date" or, "After you leave here, this is what you will be doing".
+Nobody told me what happen.
+That led to me just surviving on a day-to-day existence. - If I had been given some sort of an idea about 5 a release date during my time in Approved Schools, it would have helped.
+That would have meant that I didn't have to arrange release myself through absconding or 8 running away.
+I definitely would have run away less if I was given an end date at the Approved Schools I was 9 10 in.
+I know that because there were times when I was in 11 borstal when I was trusted delivering things outside of 12 the institution and I never ran away.
+That was because 13 I knew there was an end date to me leaving.
+That's the 14 same when I have been on the outside work parties when I have been serving sentences in prison.
+Running away 15 16 just didn't even enter my mind.
+I hope that children 17 entering the care system now have things explained to 18 them when they enter the care system.
+I hope that 19 children are given a date when they are going to be released or sent back home.
+20 - I have no objection to my witness statement being published as part of the evidence to the Inquiry.

-I needed to do to make sure that those things would happen.
-That led to me just surviving on a day-to-day existence.
+- I needed to do to make sure that those things would